krisrowe/gworkspace-access/AUTHENTICATION.md

    - Plan ahead: create and store tokens before enrollment
    - Tokens persist indefinitely with auto-refresh

-2. **Temporarily disable APP**
+2. **Temporarily disable APP to create new tokens**
-   - Unenroll from APP → Create token → Re-enroll
+   - Unenroll from APP at https://myaccount.google.com/advanced-protection-program
-   - Note: Some blocking behavior may persist after unenrollment
+   - Create token with `gwsa access token` or `gwsa setup`
+   - Re-enroll in APP
+   - **Verified:** The token continues working after re-enrollment - refresh tokens survive APP re-enablement

 3. **Use a separate account**
    - Use non-APP account for development/automation